anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

     <img src="results/recording_gif.gif" alt="recording_gif" width="275"/>
 </p>

+## 2026 Update

+Given this problem is theoretically solvable via code, it must be possible to train an agent which never dies.
+I experimented further with different reward functions (a reward of 1 for increasing score helped the agent to learn much faster), parameters, and adjusted what the agent knows about the environment in `get_state()`, but the most important change was the training strategy.

+We trained for 10k episodes with a max_score of 10k without replay to avoid overfitting, then 2.5k episodes with replay above 1000 (until it consistently reached the max_score of 10000 around 50% of the time).
+Then to drill all the cases where it still dies often we drill with a replay above 0 (all cases) for 5k episodes.

+I noticed we died at around x0=30 a lot, meaning the binning was causing issues.
+Also, we use the same state from the replay buffer each time, but we start 70 frames back so that's ok.
+Explore tile coding
+One major issues was learning from failures, instead of epsilon exploration

+For other (more complex) problems, a possible reason for failures is that state aliasing the positions x0, y0, and y1 to improve the training time, we lose information about some possible states. e.g. in certain scenarios a y1 of 22 and 29 could require different moves but are bucketed into the same q-value.

+This could be solved by finer binning, but the training time would explode.
+For each dimension we halve the aliasing error for, we double the state space and thus the training time.
+Thus we instead use a Deep Q-Network (DQN) which takes continuous state values as input and learns a smooth decision boundary across the full state space.
+The network learns a function $$f(x_0, y_0, v, y_1) \rightarrow [Q_{\text{no flap}}, Q_{\text{flap}}]$$ such that similar positions take similar actions even if the network hasn't already seen that exact scenario.

 ## Results

 The reward function was defined to penalise -1000 for a death and 0 otherwise, such that the agent's focus is the get as high a score as possible.
 This ensures that the reward function has sufficient impact each episode vs an implementation where rewarding +1 for a score increase means that penalisation has little to no effect.